ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

   * `clientSecret` - Client secret for authentication with the authorization endpoint.
   * `scopes` - Scope of the access request.
   * `credentialBearer` - How authentication credentials are sent to the authorization endpoint.
-  * `clientConfig` - HTTP client configurations which calls the authorization endpoint.
+  * `clientConfig` - HTTP client configurations, which calls the authorization endpoint.
 * `clockSkewInSeconds` - Clock skew in seconds.
 * `retryRequest` - Retry the request if the initial request returns a 401 response.
 * `credentialBearer` - How authentication credentials are sent to the authorization endpoint.
   - `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header.
   - `http:POST_BODY_BEARER|NO_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request.

-`oauth2:DirectTokenConfig` record should be provided into `oauth2:OutboundOAuth2Provider` when initializing and the initialized `oauth2:OutboundOAuth2Provider` is passed to the `http:BearerAuthHandler` when initializing.
+The `oauth2:DirectTokenConfig` record should be provided into the `oauth2:OutboundOAuth2Provider` when initializing and the initialized `oauth2:OutboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.

 ```ballerina
 import ballerina/http;